Cat and Kitten Insurance

 Many companies offer a discount if you have multiple pets within your home, which is good news for pet lovers.
 Have a look to see what’s available.

-- Will your insurance company pay if you cat gets lost or is stolen?
+Will your insurance company pay if your cat gets lost or is stolen?

 Some companies offer a lump sum if your cat strays, gets lost, or is taken.
 Also check to see if your policy contributes to the cost of making missing notices and offering a reward.

-- Will the company give you a lump sum if you cat has to be put to sleep?
+Will the company give you a lump sum if your cat has to be put to sleep?

 Nobody wants it to happen, but sometimes we have to say goodbye to our pets.
 Some policies might offer a lump sum if you have to do this, which is important for pedigree cats and kittens that can cost several hundred pounds.

 Take a look at the conditions of your policy to ensure you don’t accidentally lose your cover.
 For example, some policies won’t cover dental treatment unless your cat’s teeth are checked by the vet once a year.
-Others might require complete, up-to-date vaccinations.
+Most policies require complete, up-to-date cat vaccinations.
 Check the small print of your insurance for cats so you can stick to the restrictions and keep your cat fully covered.

 Although there’s a lot to choose from, with these questions in mind you should be well on your way to finding the policy that’s right for you and your cat.
 After that, you can enjoy your pet’s company worry-free and prepared for anything the world throws at you.